Track mileage automatically

 Successful organisations make expectations visible.
 The policy forms part of onboarding, is referenced in internal systems, and is easy to access.
 It does not disappear into folders that no one revisits.

 They also make it easy to do the right thing.
 Clear guidance, consistent mileage submission processes, and simple reporting structures remove friction.
-When expectations are straightforward and supported by the right tools, compliance becomes routine rather than reactive.
+When expectations are straightforward and supported with the right tools, compliance becomes routine rather than reactive.

 How to enforce the policy without creating admin overhead